top of page

 Can I mix orientations and columns?

-Yes, using section breaks you can apply both independently to different parts.
+Yes, using section breaks, you can apply both independently to different parts.

 How do I remove columns?